-Accurate diagnosis is very important to ensure that the right treatment is undertaken.
+Accurate diagnosis is critical to ensure we undertake the correct treatment.

-- Plaster models of your teeth to see if your occlusion (bite) is correctly balanced.
+- Making plaster models of your teeth to see if your occlusion (bite) is correctly balanced.

-- Completion of a questionnaire and a pain diagram to asses how your symptoms affect your quality of life.
+- Completing a questionnaire and a pain diagram to assess how your symptoms affect your quality of life.

-- Occlusal appliance therapy e.g. a custom made splint or bite plate worn at night.
+- Occlusal appliance therapy (for example, a custom made splint or bite plate worn at night)

-- Modified diet i.e. only eating soft foods until symptoms resolve.
+- Diet modifications (for example, only eating soft foods until symptoms resolve)

-- Warm packs for relaxation or cold packs to relieve tenderness.
+- Heat packs for relaxation or cold packs to relieve tenderness

-- Behaviour modification therapy such as counseling to identify sources of stress.
+- Behaviour modification therapy such as counselling to identify sources of stress

-- Specialist management if pain is chronic and severe and other treatment has not been effective.
+- Specialist management, if the pain is chronic, severe and other treatment has not been effective

 - Surgery is very rare.
 We will refer to an oral and maxillofacial surgeon if needed.